Contemporary style and timeless craftsmanship

 These are different brands for mood and attitude, but all joined by an extreme attention to the quality of the products.
 The Marcolin portfolio is continuing to expand and includes a vast number of brands able to meet the heterogeneous tastes of trendsetters all over the world.
 For each of them, Marcolin Group designs, manufactures and distributes sunglasses and optical frames that are consistent with their distinctive traits.

-As of today, these companies have chosen Marcolin Group: Tom Ford, Bally, Moncler, Ermenegildo Zegna, Victoria’s Secret, Victoria’s Secret PINK, Roberto Cavalli, Atelier Swarovski, Tod's, Emilio Pucci, Swarovski, Dsquared2, Guess, Diesel, Just Cavalli, Covergirl, Kenneth Cole, Timberland, Gant, Harley-Davidson, Marciano, Catherine Deneuve, Skechers, Candie’s, Rampage, Viva, Marcolin e Web.
+As of today, these companies have chosen Marcolin Group: Tom Ford, Bally, Moncler, Sportmax, Ermenegildo Zegna, Victoria’s Secret, Victoria’s Secret PINK, Roberto Cavalli, Atelier Swarovski, Tod's, Emilio Pucci, Swarovski, Dsquared2, Guess, Diesel, Just Cavalli, Covergirl, Kenneth Cole, Timberland, Gant, Harley-Davidson, Marciano, Catherine Deneuve, Skechers, Candie’s, Rampage, Viva, Marcolin e Web.

 Marcolin Group and Barton Perreira announce they have entered into an exclusive agreement for the broad based international distribution of Barton Perreira sun and optical eyewear.